pie/terms/sla.md

 ## 8. Term and Termination

-Support contracts have a minimum term of **three months**.
-After that, they continue month to month unless terminated.
+Support contracts carry a minimum commitment of three months.
+After that, they continue month-to-month unless terminated.

-To terminate, simply notify us any time after your second Base Hours invoice.
-We’ll treat your next invoice as the final one.
+To cancel your Support Contract, you can notify us at any point after your second Base Hours invoice.
+We’ll treat your next scheduled invoice as the final one.

+**Note:** Support Contracts are non-refundable, and this termination clause applies in addition to our general terms of business.

 ## 9. Late Payment